ctoruno/LAC-Reports/Outputs/Argentina/Method/Argentina_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Argentina was conducted for the <i>WJP's The Rule of Law in Argentina: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by StatMark Group, based in Florida, U.S.A.
-StatMark Group administered the surveys June and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+StatMark Group administered the surveys between June and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
 The target population group for this survey included Argentinians aged 18 years or older residing across six regions throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">